 Our professional and friendly staff consists of full time and part-time employees who implement CAM's programs services and oversee the day-to-day operations and are supported by key contractors for specific services.

 To reach a staff member by phone, dial 831-471-9970 and enter their extension when prompted.

 firstname.lastname@example.org / x102

-Celeste has nearly 25 years of experience working in the museum field.
+Celeste has over 25 years of experience working in the museum field.
 While pursuing her Bachelor's Degree in Art History at UC Santa Cruz, she was introduced to museum work when she assisted with the development of a mobile art museum that traveled to elementary schools.
 She became fascinated with the vibrant role museums can play in communities in learning about history, science, and the arts.
 She interned at the Smithsonian Institution’s National Museum of African Art and the San Jose Museum of Art.
 Celeste's first [paid] job in the museum field was at the Santa Cruz Museum of Art and History where she had a hand in both administration and education programs and assisted with a merger between two organizations.
 She worked as the Director of Education and Public Programs at a start-up museum, the National Steinbeck Center, where she developed K-12 and public programs and cultivated partnerships with social service organizations in a predominately Latino community.
 Celeste has a Master's Degree in Museums Studies from John F. Kennedy University.
 She became Executive Director of CAM in May 2004 and has enjoyed being an advocate for museums and helping them become more relevant and effective organizations.
-She currently serves on the Board of Directors of CalNonprofits and the Coalition of State Museum Associations, haven previously represented the museum field on the Board of Directors of CalNonprofits, the Steering Committee of the California Preservation Program and the California Alliance for Arts Education' Policy Council.
+She currently serves on the Board of Directors of the Coalition of State Museum Associations, haven previously represented the museum field on the Board of Directors of CalNonprofits, the Steering Committee of the California Preservation Program and the California Alliance for Arts Education' Policy Council.